Burg Krems: History

 Under Sigmund and later also under his son Otto Heinrich von Herberstein, the castle complex was extended and splendidly furnished as a Renaissance palace until 1623.
 Otto had a large zoo laid out under the castle and enlarged the dominion through purchases.
 As he was heavily in debt due to the expansion, he had to sell the castle and his dominion of Krems to Maximilian Leymann von Liebenau in 1629.
 As Liebenau was unable to pay the purchase price, he had to sell Krems to Baron Salomon von Meillegg in 1634.
 Meillegg had the complex rebuilt.
 As Meillegg did not have enough money either, Count Karl Saurau, the governor of Styria at the time, had the manor seized.
 This enabled him to acquire the demesne and connected it with his demesne of Ligist.
 Meillegg completely cleared out the richly furnished castle, although it had been sold together with the furnishings, before taking it over.
 He took all the furnishings of value with him, including gilded wallpaper and the entire contents of the armoury.
 The furnishings taken illegally by Meillegg were worth about one million shillings.
 In letters he apologised to Saurau for this and made excuses about his poverty as well as the maintenance of his many children, which meant that he was not punished.
 Saurau had Krems inhabited by a steward.
 In the following years the estate was neglected.
 In 1730 the administration was transferred to Ligist Castle and Krems was inhabited only by servants.
 The complex was left to decay.
 By 1790, the forests of the manor had been cleared, the own grounds were uncultivated and the income leased out.
 At about the same time, the Gamilllschegg and Neitter tradesmen wanted to buy and renovate the castle, but the purchase price and restoration costs were too high for them.
 In 1817, after a rainstorm, part of the castle slid down the south-eastern side.
-[Archduke Johann of Austria, who also owned the ironworks in Krems, acquired the manor in 1857.
+Archduke John of Austria, who also owned the ironworks in Krems, acquired the manor in 1857.
 From 1869 the ruin was owned by the Vordernberg-Köflacher Montan Industrie Gesellschaft, from 1877 by Countess Anna von Saurau, from 1880 by the cellulose manufacturer Klusemann, then by the Steiermärkisch-Salzburgische Holzwerke AG.